auspatious/ghrsst-cogger/README.md

     --region us-west-2
 ```

+Deply with `terraform init`, `terraform plan` and then when happy
+`terraform apply`.

-## Notes on GitHUb Actions
+## Notes on GitHub Actions

-Should set up a Terraform process to create the ECR and use OIDC for auth.
+This should have a Terraform process to create the ECR and use OIDC for auth
+for pushing the image from Actions to AWS.

 See this [howto](https://blog.tedivm.com/guides/2021/10/github-actions-push-to-aws-ecr-without-credentials-oidc/).